helloworld-sudo/ML/README.md

 # ML
-Machine Learning course from Stanford with octave on Coursera
+Machine Learning course from Stanford University with Octave on Coursera